kernelci/lava-docker/README.md

     host: name		name of the host running lava-master (default to "local")
     version: "202x.xx"	LAVA version for master
     webadmin_https:	Does the LAVA webadmin is accessed via https
-    webinterface_port: Port number to use for the LAVA web interface (defaut to "10080")
+    webinterface_port: Port number to use for the LAVA web interface (default to "10080")
     lava-coordinator:		Does the master should ran a lava-coordinator and export its port
-    persistent_db: True/False	(default False) Is the postgres DB is persistent over reboot
+    persistent_db: true/false	(default false) Is the postgresql DB is persistent over reboot
-    pg_lava_password:		The Postgres lavaserver password to set
+    pg_lava_password:		The postgresql LAVA server password to set
     http_fqdn:			The FQDN used to access the LAVA web interface.
 This is necessary if you use https otherwise you will issue CSRF errors.
     healthcheck_url:		Hack healthchecks hosting URL.
 See hosting healthchecks below
     build_args: